wildfauve/job_tutorial/README.md

 This tutorial is a collection of branches linked to each other, with each branch dealing with a specific tutorial.
 You start on `main`.
 At the beginning of each tutorial checkout the branch defined at the top of the tutorial.

-## Setting up A Poetry Env
+## Tutorial 0: Setting up A Poetry Env

-Before we start with this tutorial, let's have a quick look at setting up a python project from scratch.
+Before we start with the remaining tutorials, let's have a quick look at setting up a python project from scratch.

-We create a new python project (using Poetry) as follows.
+We'll use poetry to create a new python project.

 ```bash
 poetry new random_python_project_using_poetry